Meykaa/ContextAwareStudyAssistant/README.md

-# 📖 Context-Aware Study Assistant
+📖Context-Aware Study Assistant

-An AI-powered assistant that answers your questions **based on uploaded study material** (PDF or DOCX).
-If the question isn't related to the content, it can optionally give a general AI response using the Mistral LLM API.
+An AI-powered assistant that answers your questions based on uploaded study material (PDF or DOCX).

----
+If the study material does not contain the answer, it politely informs the user.

-## Features
+# Features

--  Upload PDF or DOCX study material
+Upload PDF and DOCX study material

 - Ask questions at various knowledge levels (Beginner, Intermediate, Advanced)

 - Context-aware response generation using Retrieval-Augmented Generation (RAG)

--  Optional support for general questions (via toggle)
+- Only answers based on the uploaded study material (no general AI responses)

 - Fast and responsive answers powered by Mistral API

 - Smart document indexing and retrieval with FAISS

----

-## Technologies Used
+# Technologies Used

-- **Backend:** Flask
+Backend: Flask
-- **Frontend:** Streamlit
+Frontend: Streamlit
-- **Vector Store:** FAISS
+Vector Store: FAISS
-- **LLM:** Mistral API
+LLM: Mistral API
-- **RAG (Retrieval-Augmented Generation):** Used for context-aware question answering
-- **PDF & DOCX Parsing:** PyMuPDF, python-docx
+RAG (Retrieval-Augmented Generation): Used for context-aware question answering PDF & DOCX Parsing: PyPDF2, python-docx
-- **Async File Processing:** ThreadPoolExecutor
-- **Environment Management:** python-dotenv

----
+Environment Management: python-dotenv

-## Installation
+Installation

-bash
 # Clone the repository
 git clone https://github.com/your-username/context-aware-study-assistant.git
 cd context-aware-study-assistant